WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 \.\.\.\.\.

-WarWolff's ship was wracked by another heavy barrage of enemy fire from port-side by Brook-Lyn.
+WarWolff's ship was wracked by another heavy barrage of enemy fire from port-side.

 "xEEVEEx, respond.
 Hold that flank!"

 "Commander, SCVsUnion reporting.
 Lieutenant xEEVEEx split formation and flew off.
 Voxar and I are fending them off as best we can, but we can't hold much longer."
 &nbsp;

-xEEVEEx?
-Abandon his post?
+xEEVEEx abandoned his post?
 In the middle of battle?

 "Sir, our port cannon is destroyed.
 Our shields can't withstand that much firepower.
 The hull is taking damage."